-Loss of ice1 or of zou clearly lead to reduced germination of newly produced seeds (Figure 1).
-These phenotypes were robust and the differences between the mutants and wild type were seen across multiple experiments as demonstrated in Supplemental Figure 1; this statement is supported by the statistical analysis in Supplemental Table 2.
-To demonstrate that this phenotype was indeed increased dormancy levels, we determined what effect dormancy breaking treatments would have on wild type, ice1 and zou mutants.
-Stratification promoted the germination of two alleles of ice1 and two alleles of zou (Figure 1A, B).
+Loss of ice1 or of zou clearly led to reduced germination of newly produced seeds (Figure 1).
+These phenotypes were robust and the differences between the mutants and wild type were seen across multiple experiments, as demonstrated in Figure S1 in the online Supporting Information; this statement is supported by the statistical analysis in Table S2.
+To demonstrate that this phenotype indeed increased dormancy levels, we determined what effect dormancy-breaking treatments would have on the wild type and ice1 and zou mutants.
+Stratification promoted the germination of two alleles of ice1 and two alleles of zou (Figure 1a,b).
 As ZOU and ICE1 are known to form hetero- and homo-dimers (Denay et al., 2014), we investigated dormancy in the ice1-2 zou-4 double mutant.
-The latter was more dormant than either ice1-2 or zou-4 single mutants (Figure 1A).
-Although seven days of cold stratification was sufficient to significantly promote germination of all four mutants, the application of exogenous potassium nitrate only promoted the germination of the two alleles of zou but not the ice1 alleles (Figure 1B).
-Furthermore, the application of exogenous gibberellic acid (GA3), which is a hormone that is able to promote germination of most dormant Arabidopsis seeds, was sufficient to promote germination of freshly harvested ice1 or zou seeds, as was after-ripening (Supplemental Figure 2).
-These data suggest that in addition to the morphological phenotype, ICE1 and ZOU have a role in seed dormancy control.
+The latter was more dormant than either ice1-2 or zou-4 single mutants (Figure 1a).
+Although 7 days of cold stratification was sufficient to significantly promote germination of all four mutants, the application of exogenous potassium nitrate only promoted the germination of the two alleles of zou but not the ice1 alleles (Figure 1b).
+Furthermore, the application of exogenous gibberellic acid (GA3), which is a hormone that is able to promote germination of most dormant Arabidopsis seeds, was sufficient to promote germination of freshly harvested ice1 or zou seeds, as was after-ripening (Figure S2).
+These data suggest that, in addition to the morphological phenotype, ICE1 and ZOU have a role in control of seed dormancy.

-The increased dormancy effect of ice1 was complemented when we crossed ICE-GFP under its own promoter (pICE1:ICE1-GFP; Figure 1C; (Denay et al., 2014) into the ice1-2 background (ice1-2 pICE1:ICE1-GFP Figure 1C).
-As predicated from in silico data (Le et al., 2010) and previous expression- (Denay et al., 2014) and localisation-studies (Kanaoka et al., 2008), we observed the GFP signal in the stomata of leaves and the endosperm of developing seeds in ice1-2 expressing pICE1:ICE1-GFP (Supplemental Figure 3).
-The ice1 dormancy phenotype is not inherited maternally, as the heterozygotes demonstrate a wild-type phenotype regardless of whether the ice1 is of maternal or paternal origin (Figure 1D).
-Therefore, we concluded that ICE1 activity in the Arabidopsis endosperm was necessary for normal seed dormancy control, and that both paternal and maternal copies contributed to this process.
+The increased dormancy effect of ice1 was complemented when we crossed ICE-GFP under its own promoter (pICE1:ICE1-GFP; Figure 1c; Denay et al., 2014) into the ice1-2 background (ice1-2 pICE1:ICE1-GFP Figure 1c).
+As predicted from in silico data (Le et al., 2010) and previous expression (Denay et al., 2014) and localisation studies (Kanaoka et al., 2008), we observed the GFP signal in the stomata of leaves and the endosperm of developing seeds Figure 1.
+Loss of ice1 or zou from the endosperm results in increased dormancy, where homodimers as well as heterodimers may both play a role.